ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 print('\nTest set: Accuracy: {:.2f}%'.format(100. * correct / len(test_loader.dataset)))
 ```

-To see the complete results & some samples from the dataset, head over to `ipython notebook` attached with this article & try tinkering with some hyperparamters yourselves.
+To see the complete results & some samples from the dataset, head over to `ipython notebook` attached with this article & try tinkering with some hyper-paramters yourselves.
 Do Tweet us [@FloydHub_](https://twitter.com/FloydHub_) if you get some interesting results yourself!

 ### Summary

 PyTorch provides an amazing framework with an awesome community that can support us in our DL journey.
 We hope you enjoyed this Introduction to PyTorch.
-If you'd like to share your feedback (cheers, bug fix, typo and/or improvements), please leave a comment on our super active Forum webpage or Tweet us.
+If you'd like to share your feedback (cheers, bug fix, typo and/or improvements), please leave a comment on our super active [forum](https://forum.floydhub.com/) or tweet us [@FloydHub_](https://twitter.com/FloydHub_).

 ## Thanks and Resources